grygorko/stoto2/README.md

  stoto testing different styles
 **bold text**
-C
-C
+here i can change

-REALLY MESS WITH vi_italic texti
+REALLY MESS WITH vi function - don't use it

 =======
 # stoto2
 <<<<<<< HEAD